-Revenue associated with the research and development services in the amounts of approximately \$0.5 million and \$1.0 were recognized in the three months ended March 31, 2022 and 2021, respectively.
+Revenue associated with the research and development services in the amounts of approximately \$0.5 million and \$1.7 were recognized in the six months ended June 30, 2022 and 2021, respectively.

 The Company concluded that progress towards completion of the research and development performance obligation related to the Novartis Agreement is best measured in an amount proportional to the expenses relative to the total estimated expenses.
 The Company periodically reviews and updates its estimates, when appropriate, which may adjust revenue recognized for the period.
 Most of the company's revenues derive from the Novartis Agreement, for which revenues consist of reimbursable research and development costs.
+On June 2, 2022, Novartis informed the Company that Novartis does not intend to exercise its option to obtain an exclusive license for AL102, thereby terminating the agreement.